akshayc11/Spearmint/README.md

 **STEP 1: Installation**

 1. Install [python](https://www.python.org/), [numpy](http://www.numpy.org/), [scipy](http://www.numpy.org/), [pymongo](https://api.mongodb.org/python/current/).
 For academic users, the [anaconda](http://continuum.io/downloads) distribution is great.
 Use numpy 1.8 or higher.
 We use python 2.7.
+2. Install psutil, emcee, triangle, for the learning curve predictions. branch
+3. Download and install MongoDB: https://www.mongodb.org/
+4. Install the pymongo package using e.g., pip `pip install pymongo` or anaconda `conda install pymongo`
-2. Download/clone the spearmint code
+5. Download/clone the spearmint code
-3. Install the spearmint package using pip: `pip install -e \</path/to/spearmint/root\>` (the -e means changes will be reflected automatically)
+6. Install the spearmint package using pip: `pip install -e \</path/to/spearmint/root\>` (the -e means changes will be reflected automatically)
-4. Download and install MongoDB: https://www.mongodb.org/
-5. Install the pymongo package using e.g., pip `pip install pymongo` or anaconda `conda install pymongo`

 **STEP 2: Setting up your experiment**
 1. Create a callable objective function.
 See `./examples/simple/branin.py` as an example